|

 - SRA

-- Strategic Rail Authority - now superseded by DfT Rail
+- Strategic Rail Authority - now replaced by DfT Rail

 - SPT